 - develop critical thinking and good judgment along with a sense of responsibility

-To provide students with sexuality education that covers all the important issues, the Ministère intends to give it a more formal place in students’ education.
-Some 15 schools will carry out a pilot project during the 2015-2016 and 2016-2017 school years.
+To provide students with sexuality education that covers all the important issues, the Ministère intends to give it a more formal place in students' education.
+Therefore, as of September 2018, the learning content defined by the Ministère will become compulsory for elementary and secondary students at both public and private schools.
+This learning content will also be available at the preschool level.

 The various topics will be taught in an age-appropriate manner and instruction will foster the students’ development and make them less vulnerable to certain problems.